BritishGeologicalSurvey/design-guide-for-geospatial-data-portals/docs/main-content/steps/use-data.md

 ### 6. Dynamic data access

-Sometimes users prefer to access data in a more flexible way, e.g application programming interface (API) access.
-If data can be accessed through other methods, clear instructions on how to do that should be easily accessible.
+Users sometimes prefer to access data in a flexible way, e.g. application programming interface (API) access.
+If data can be accessed through other methods, clear instructions on how to do that should be made clear.

 ### 7. File selection for partial downloads

-If possible, allow users to select which files in the dataset they want to download.
-If it's not possible, they should at least know what is included in the download file.
+Where possible, allow users to select files from a dataset for a partial download.
+Datasets should be described with information about what is included.

 <div class="image-container">